ALIA objects addressed

 To promote and improve the services provided by all kinds of library and information agencies.

-to actively contribute to social inclusion for all members of the Australian community; and
+to actively contribute to social inclusion; and

 to enable people to contribute to the economic wellbeing of their families and the nation.